 Choose Scyn if your main problem is plot architecture.

-If you already know your world well enough, but the story still feels wobbly, Scyn is the better tool.
-It is good for identifying dangling setups, disconnected subplots, weak payoffs, and story threads that need to be tied together more explicitly.
+If you already know your world well enough but the story still feels wobbly, Scyn is the better tool.
+Dangling setups, disconnected subplots, weak payoffs: those are the problems it makes visible.

 It is also a better fit if you want a tool that stays out of the way.
 Scyn is focused.
 You can open it, map the structure, and get back to writing.